Sober Living & Residential Treatment: What Program is Right for You?

 - These aren’t therapy facilities.

-- Most sober living allows residents to come and go as they wish.
+- The soberest living allows residents to come and go as they wish.
 A curfew may or may not be imposed.

-Residents of sober living facilities travel to work, see their families on a regular basis, go on business trips, family vacations, see friends, eat meals, and play tennis.
+Residents of sober living facilities travel to work, see their families regularly, go on business trips, and family vacations, see friends, eat meals, and play tennis.